 - 3/4 cup panko or breadcrumbs

 - 1 tbsp cornstarch

 - Peel potatoes and slice into cubes so they cook faster.
 Add potatoes to a pot of water and bring to a boil.
 Cook for about 10-15 minutes, until you can easily pierce the potatoes with a fork.
 Drain and set aside.

 - Peel and diced the onions and carrots.
 Add to a pan over medium heat with a splash of water or oil and cook until onions start to turn translucent.
 Season with a pinch of salt and pepper.

 - Add vegan beef to the pan and heat until no longer frozen.

 - Once the potatoes are cool enough to handle, transfer them to a big bowl and mash until smooth.
-Add a splash of plant milk to help.
+Add flax egg and a splash of plant milk if needed.

 - Add in the vegan beef mixture and mix well.
 Add vegan cheese and mix till well incorporated.

-- Form the potato mixture into balls (I ended up with 15).
-Roll each ball in flour, dip in plant milk, then coat with panko.
+- Mix together plant milk and cornstarch.
+Form the potato mixture into balls (I ended up with 15).
+Roll each ball in flour, dip in milk mixture, then coat with panko.
 You may need extra flour or panko, depending on how big your korokke are.